 The Len Anderson Memorial Bluebird Trail (formally known as The Clarence Bluebird Trail) is a volunteer effort to further Bluebird conservation by installing nesting boxes and then monitoring them.
-We have strategically placed 16 nesting boxes at four different locations in Clarence and Clarence Center, New York.
+We have strategically placed 40 nesting boxes at five different locations in Clarence, Clarence Center, and Lockport, New York.
 Once in place, we check the boxes weekly during the nesting season to ensure the best chance for Bluebirds.

 The trail initially started as an idea to place bluebird nesting boxes along the bike paths in Clarence.